aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/decoder.rst

    :Default: 10
    :Examples: ``--dec-ite 30``

-Set the maximal number of iterations in the LDPC decoder.
+Set the maximal number of iterations in the |LDPC| decoder.

-.. note:: The syndrome is used in order to accelerate the simulation by stopping the decoder process before the end of all its iterations.
-   The decoder may then often not realize all the planned iterations.
-   Use :ref:`dec-ldpc-dec-no-synd` to deactivate this behavior.
+.. note:: By default, in order to speedup the decoding time, the decoder can stop the decoding process if all the parity check equations are verified (also called **the syndrome detection**).
+In that case the decoder can perform less decoding iterations than the given number.
+To force the decoder to make all the iterations, use the :ref:`dec-ldpc-dec-no-synd` parameter.

 .. _dec-ldpc-dec-min: